rmoran-mids/w251-hmk9/README.md

 Do you think your model is fully trained?
 How can you tell?

-- Yes, I it finished, if you tail the nohup file (set the max step size to 100k instead of 300k) - we see the bottom of the file explicitly indicates that training has finished.
+- Yes, It finished.
+If you tail the nohup file (set the max step size to 100k instead of 300k) - we see the bottom of the file explicitly indicates that training has finished.

 ![Nohup Tail](https://user-images.githubusercontent.com/64815523/109389194-7882b380-78d9-11eb-90ec-2d39721d366a.JPG)